Nekololizu/NekoTweakMod/README.md

 **Weapon/Armor/Accessorie related:**

-- Feral claws changed from "12% increased melee speed" to "melee autoswing" (Melee Autoswing also applies to summoner whips)

-- Titan glove changed from " 100% increased melee knockback & melee autoswing" to "100% increased melee knockback 12% increased melee speed"

-- Fire gauntlet melee damage & speed increased from 10% to 12%

-- Reaver Shark(Pickaxe) Use time changed from 22 to 19 (Slightly faster)

 - Ninja set becoming a summoner armor

 - Obsidian Outlaw Hat now gives "Increases minion damage by 5%" instead of having no bonus